brunodavi/termux-live-server/README.md

 # termux-live-server
-Learn how to create your own live server using termux
+> Learn how to create your own live server using termux

+---

+### Install PHP
+    pkg update && pkg upgrade
+    pkg install php